jonghall/invoiceAnalysis/README.md

 invoiceAnalysis.py | Export usage detail by invoice month to an Excel file for all IBM Cloud Classic invoices and PaaS Consumption. requirements.txt | Package requirements logging.json | LOGGER config used by script
+Dockerfile | Docker Build file used by code engine to build container.

 *invoiceAnalysis.py* analyzes IBM Cloud Classic Infrastructure invoices between two dates and consolidates billing data into an
 Excel worksheet for review.
 Each tab has a breakdown based on: